phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/person/doc-custom-settings/doc-person-classification.md

 ![Screenshot](../../../../img/person/admin/settings/choosePersonClassification.png)

-**Note** It is possible to add an icon by searching it on the server in the file :  /skin/icons/markers/ It is possible to add an icon by searching it on the server in the file :
+**Note** It is possible to add an icon by adding it on the server in the folder :  /skin/icons/markers/ It is possible to add an icon by searching it on the server in the file :